Updated information HERE

 Ashley and I created videos to present a sort of visual and tonal taste of the Icari Festival concept, to give a samples of what kinds of characters guests encounter.

 A short film, called "October Sketches", is inspired by Ashley's concept.
 The film toys with the idea of creativity/fantasy/phantoms of the collective imagination--the vampires, witches, fairies, and werebeasts lurking in all of our heads.
 "October Sketches" is a series of drawings (and a loose narrative) via film as much as marker on paper.
 Sketching can be done in all kinds of ways, whether it's poetry, songwriting, or--yes--filmmaking.
 The "October Sketches" short film, which is right HERE, was created to present visual samples and as a kind of storytelling B-role.

 Terror and splattering brains: No

-Could things get a bit.....unnerving?
+Could things be a bit.....unnerving?
 Chilling?
 Thrilling?
 Definitely!

-But, no, there won't be any chainsaws and dripping viscera.
-Ashley and I do love that kind of stuff when it comes to slasher films and other people's Halloween events........but gore is off the menu at Icari Hollow.
-We'll be keeping our shows family-friendly in general and we don't want to give your uncle a heart attack.
+But, no, no chainsaws and dripping viscera.
+Ashley and I do love that kind of stuff when it comes to slasher films and other people's Halloween events........but gore is off the menu for this concept.
+Family-friendly.
+No jump scares, no uncles having heart attacks.

-Ashley's slogan, that she whipped up the other day, for the festival is:
+Ashley's slogan, that she whipped up the other day: